gelisam/ai-safety-via-static-analysis/README.md

 For a fast edit-refresh cycle when developing run `npm run serve-watch`.
 This will start an http server and automatically re-compile the TypeScript (but not the HTML and CSS files) whenever they change.

+## Credits

+Built by Samuel Gélineau on top of the [Tensorflow Playground](https://playground.tensorflow.org/).